 Food Conspiracy Co-op isn’t a typical restaurant.
-First and foremost, Food Conspiracy is a grocery store, offering natural foods and ingredients since 1971.
+First and foremost, it’s a grocery store and has been offering natural foods and ingredients since 1971.
 There is also a hot and cold bar for lunch and dinner.

 For more information, visit Food Conspiracy Co-Op.

 Serving a blend of Mexican and Native American cuisine, La Indita’s recipes are handcrafted by Maria Garcia — a native Tarascan from Michoacan, Mexico.
 La Indita serves a variety of authentic dishes, including Tucson’s molé.

 - Chicken Enchiladas with Green Sauce — Chicken rolled in a corn tortilla with green enchilada sauce, served with rice and beans